 What is a chimera cat?

 A chimera (pronounced ky-meer-uh) cat is a cat that is made up of two distinct sets of DNA which occurs when one fetus reabsorbs its fraternal twin while in the mother’s womb.
-Interest in feline chimeras has recently grown due to the popularity Venus, Quimera and Narnia de la grace who have different colours on either side of their faces.
+These cats have different colours on either side of their faces.